EBI-predocs/R_optimization_tutorial/README.md

 One could also take the opposite point of view and argue that all high performance code should be written in a low-level language, such as C or Fortran.
 But then again, sanitizing IO, parallelizing execution, etc. are much easier done in a high level language such as R. Ideally, it should be a combination of both?
-Turns out it is already, with many packages implementing their core machinery in a compiled language that is then called by R.
+Turns out it already is, with many packages implementing their core machinery in a compiled language that is then called by R.

- * links LAPACK/BLAS -> matrix ops are about as fast as it gets (if compiled with)
+ * R can be [compiled][rcompile] with [LAPACK][lapack] and [BLAS][blas] support.
+Those
- * critical elements could be written in C
+     are linear algebra libraries that implement optimized operations such as matrix multiplications, among others.
+Compiling with support for those can dramatically speed up operations such as `%*%`, as well as allow for implicit [parallelization][openblas].
- * spending time in R vs C code: eg. for vs apply
+ * Performance-critical code chunks can also be compiled into a dynamically linked [C, Fortran][dynload] or [C++][rcpp] library and then called from R. By moving those chunks to a compiled language (which means, in the easiest case, using `apply` instead of `for`) most of the execution time can be spent in compiled code.

 **Using the profiler to find bottlenecks**